-- describes that engagement with affected stakeholders is central to the undertaking's due diligence and impact assessment, insofar that their perspectives inform the materiality process. - 93.
-Engagement with affected stakeholders entails seeking input and feedback to understand their concerns and, in turn, evidence of actual or potential impacts on people and environment connected with the undertaking from those stakeholders that could be affected. - 94.
-Consulting with affected stakeholders and incorporating their views into the materiality assessment process helps the undertaking to substantiate the perspectives of the affected stakeholder groups in determining how relevant the sustainability matters are for them.
-For example, engaging with the undertaking's employees or their representatives on health and safety matters.
-This includes feedback received from stakeholders within its ongoing engagement with them as part of the undertaking's business practices. - 95.
-On impact materiality, the focus of the stakeholder's engagement could be on the scale (i.e., how grave the negative impact is or how beneficial the positive impact is for people or the environment see ESRS 1 AR 10) and the time horizons when impacts are expected to materialise.
-The undertaking may engage with affected stakeholders in step B of the process when the identification of impacts take place or a later stage when assessing such impacts in step C. - 96.
-Stakeholder engagement may equally corroborate the evidence that support financial materiality of sustainability matters.
+- 104. Engaging, for example consulting, with affected stakeholders and incorporating their views into the materiality assessment process helps the undertaking to substantiate the perspectives of the affected stakeholder groups in determining how relevant the sustainability matters are for them.
+For example, engaging with the undertaking's employees and/or their representatives on health and safety matters.
+This includes feedback received from stakeholders within its ongoing engagement with them as part of the undertaking's business practices. - 105.
+When performing the materiality assessment, an undertaking may leverage on its ongoing dialogue with affected stakeholders or may reach out to stakeholders specifically in the context of its reporting process. - Dialogue with affected stakeholders may assist in the materiality assessment across the various steps.
+It is not necessary to engage in a dialogue with affected stakeholders in each step of the materiality assessment separately to consider their views for determining impact materiality as undertakings may already have ongoing engagement with them to leverage from.
+As mentioned in paragraph 69 of Step A, the mapping of affected stakeholders and, where already possible, prioritising them could be the first step.
+As part of step B, the undertaking may engage with them or build on past or ongoing engagement to help map the impacts that they experience.
+And in step C, the undertaking may involve affected stakeholders in validating or providing feedback on the materiality assessment being carried out. - 107.
+Stakeholder engagement may also corroborate the evidence that support financial materiality of sustainability matters.
 Users of the sustainability statement may play a role in helping companies assess financial materiality.
-The conclusions of the ESRS financial materiality assessment should be based on supportable evidence, which include views and interests of stakeholders.
+The conclusions of the ESRS financial materiality assessment should be based on supportable evidence, which include views and interests of users.
 This is aligned with current practice for the financial reporting materiality processes, where notes to the financial statements and presentations to investors are adjusted regularly to reflect emerging issues and other matters of interest to investors.
-To this extent, the undertaking could leverage existing mechanisms of dialogue with shareholders, other investors, and lenders, to support its financial materiality assessment process. - 97.
+To this extent, the undertaking could leverage existing mechanisms of dialogue with shareholders, other investors, and lenders, to support its financial materiality assessment process. - 108.
 In its approach to stakeholders' dialogue, the undertaking shall consider that stakeholders other than investors may also be interested in general-purpose sustainability-related financial information, as such information may be useful to assess how the undertaking manages its material impacts.
-For example: - a. affected communities may be interested in whether the provisions set aside to rehabilitate polluted production sites are sufficient to cover the necessary rehabilitation activities; and - b. current and prospective employees may want to learn about anticipated financial effects that could impact their prospects within the organisation (e.g., pensions or training). - 98.
-In situations when consultation with stakeholders is not possible (for instance, because such engagements would put them at risk), the undertaking may consider appropriate alternatives such as consulting credible independent experts, for example (ESRS S3 Affected communities) an Non-Governmental Organisation (NGO) representing this affected community which can provide valuable feedback or, for environmental matters, scientific articles and reports. - 99.
-ESRS 2 requires transparency on consultation conducted by the undertaking with affected stakeholders (Disclosure Requirement IRO-1, paragraph 53 (b) iii).
-This means that, even though ESRS do not mandate behaviour, the undertaking will be required to disclose engagement with stakeholders when identifying and assessing actual and potential negative impacts. - 100.
+For example: - a. affected communities may be interested in whether the provisions set aside to rehabilitate polluted production sites are sufficient to cover the necessary rehabilitation activities; and - b. current and prospective employees may want to learn about anticipated financial effects that could impact their prospects within the organisation (e.g., pensions or training). - 109.
+In situations when consultation with stakeholders is not possible (for instance, because such engagements would put them at risk), the undertaking may consider appropriate alternatives such as consulting credible independent experts, for example (ESRS S3 Affected communities) a Non-Governmental Organisation (NGO) representing this affected community which can provide valuable feedback or, for environmental matters, scientific articles and reports. - 110.
+Another source to consult for impact materiality is the scientific research; in particular, for environmental matters where credible scientific reports and other sources may be key to objectively assess the severity and/or likelihood of impacts. - 111.
 Chapter 5.4 FAQ on stakeholder engagement provides further guidance.